History, Hookers & Hashish

 A: We offer all our tours in English.
 Needless to say, our local guides also speak Dutch fluently.
 If you’d like to join a Red Light District tour in Dutch, Spanish, German or Italian, send us a special request here.

-Q: Where does the tour end?
+Q: Where does your walking tour end?

 A: Usually we end the tour in the heart of the Red Light District.
 After our tour, people are usually fascinated by it and realise how beautiful and safe this area actually is.
-Most people want to stay in Red Light District a bit longer – for a drink or so.
+Therefor most people want to stay in Red Light District a bit longer – for a drink or so.
 Therefor we make our last stop in the RLD.
 Of course, we can also bring you back to the meeting point on Dam Square if you want to.

 Q: What is the duration of the Red Light District Tour?